-Collaborative technologies are changing the way we develop and maintain relationships.
-While they’re making it easier to stay in touch, they’re also increasing the size of our networks.
-To get the most out of our growing list of relationships, it’s become essential to build a strategy into our networking.
+Collaborative technologies are changing the way we develop our strategic networks.
+While they’re making it easier to stay in touch, they’re also making it more difficult to maintain relationships.

-The need for leaders to manage their information network has always been critical.
+The need for leaders, entrepreneurs, and business owners to manage their information network has always been critical.
 Fat Rolodexes have been synonymous with extensive networks, and as Rolodexes become more virtual, they become even plumper.

 As an FBI counterintelligence agent, creating a strategic network around the foreign spy I was trying to recruit was one of the first steps in my investigation.
 I took a very methodical approach and carefully planned each stage of my operation.